lindavr/Docs/ContributorGuide/git-commands-for-master.md

 ---

-# Git commands for creating a new article or updating an existing article
+# Git commands for creating/modifying content using your local repository

 Follow the steps below to create a local working branch on your computer, which you can use to update or create a new article for docs.microsoft.com.